themeum/wp-crowdfunding/readme.txt

 == Changelog ==

-= 2.0.8 - 6 October, 2020 =
+= 2.0.8 - 09 December, 2020 =
-Fix: Some field settings enable/disable options were not working properly.
+New: Latest widgets added from the Backer theme.
+New: WP Mega Menu Compatibility logical issue
+New: Now you can export campaign user's data
+New: Overwrite form system via a filter
+Update: Introducing compatibility with the upcoming WordPress 5.6
-Fix: Reset Settings button in the bottom section of the General settings was not working.
+Fix: Reset Password option was not working in the Crowdfunding Form
+Fix: Document not printing properly for the reward item details print option
+Fix: Warning notice when feature image for a campaign was empty
+Fix: Issue regarding payments not depositing in Wallet
+Fix: Payment issue regarding Stripe Connect
+Fix: Text Multiline issue for the reward section on frontend
+Fix: Text contraction (ex: isn't, hasn't, etc) was not showing correctly on the frontend
+Fix: The recommended amount for backing not showing properly on the frontend.

 = 2.0.7 - 6 October, 2020 =
 Fix: Some field settings enable/disable options were not working properly.